Fertilization: Turf Practices and Your Pond

 Landscaping practices often cause significant impacts on the long-term water quality and algae and aquatic weed growth within a pond.
 Buffer management, debris falling into the pond, and poorly managed fertilizer applications are some of the practices that contribute to problems in ponds.
 Excessive application of fertilizer will allow for more nutrient runoff to enter the pond, creating a source of food for algae.

 Natural watersheds are greatly impacted by inflow from the developed and agricultural areas surrounding the waters.
 Algae growth in stormwater and irrigation ponds in urban areas are often directly correlated with high nutrient levels in the waters.
 Many lawn and turf care practices can contribute to phosphorous and nitrogen loading in the local watershed.

 When applying fertilizer, you should make sure it is done responsibly to ensure that the product is utilized by the grass and not washed away.
 One of the first things that you should do is read the label on the product you are applying.
 The first of the three numbers lists the amount of nitrogen in the bag, the second is the amount of phosphorous, and the third lists the amount of potassium.
 A soil test at your local agricultural extension office can be performed to determine what fertilizer will work best for your grass.
 Phosphorous-free fertilizers work well on most greens.
-Phosphorous is often the growth limiting nutrient for pond algae and when lower amounts of phosphorous are present, algae typically has a difficult time growing.
+Phosphorous is often the growth-limiting nutrient for pond algae and when lower amounts of phosphorous are present, algae typically have a difficult time growing.